getcloudless/getcloudless.com/about.md

 **Sarah Swanke (Advisor)**

-Hi I'm Sarah (JankySwanky)!

-I'm a Product Manager and data nerd who's launched 3 successful products from the ground up, which are now currently used by ~6.75 million people.
+Hi, I'm [@jankyswanky](https://github.com/jankyswanky)!
+I'm a Product Manager and data nerd who's launched 3 successful products from the ground up, which are used by ~6.75 million people.
 I'm good with data, teasing out user problems, and asking lots of questions.
 I joined Cloudless because I have a passion for open source and making it easier for people to build things that help other people.

 {% include bio-picture.html
    file="/assets/images/jisaacso.jpg"